Folake Taylor, MD, FACP

 “Let food be thy medicine, and medicine be thy food.”– Hippocrates.

-After my Multiple Sclerosis (MS) diagnosis in 2016, I quickly became aware that conventional medicine, though certainly helpful in many ways, was not adequate in managing my MS.
+After my Multiple Sclerosis (MS) diagnosis in 2016, I quickly became aware that conventional medicine, though certainly helpful in many ways, was not adequate for managing my MS.

-Imagine my surprise, that the kind of medicine I went through medical school & residency to master, that I practiced daily, was not enough!
+Imagine my surprise, that the kind of medicine that I practiced daily, was not enough!

 The holistic lifestyle changes I had initially turned to since I became disabled in 2014, became the backbone of my wellness journey, and the foundation on which the rest of my life would be built.

 However, I was not able to do one modality, without the other.
-I realized that I’m not one of those who stop doing one thing or stop eating one food additive or ingredient, and have been free of any serious MS symptoms since.
-I wish.
-But I’ve had to work extra hard for any gains.
-And that became a lifestyle, that has to be practiced daily.
+I realized that I’m not one of those who stop eating gluten or artificial sweeteners and have been free of any serious MS symptoms since, though I wish I was. 😆 But I’ve had to work extra hard for any gains.
+And that became a lifestyle that has to be practiced daily.

 The strategy that ended up working best for me, was combining conventional medicine, with functional medicine, a practice otherwise known as the integrative medicine approach.

 Primary progressive multiple sclerosis (PPMS) is a different “animal.”
 Healing from any form of MS is often a journey rather than a destination, so any change that gets good results needs to become a practice.
 Consistency is key rather than a “one and done.”

 I have had to craft my life around faith & mindset, nutrition, lifestyle, fitness, rehabilitation, detoxification, supplements, biohacking, and medication.

 Healing & recovery are not an event or destination, but a process and a journey.

-If like me, you have found the solutions given by your doctor and western medicine somewhat underwhelming, I will help you navigate the holistic modalities that address root causes, rather than targeting mainly the endpoint.
+If like me, you have found the solutions given by your doctor and Western medicine somewhat underwhelming, I will help you navigate the holistic modalities that address root causes, rather than just targeting mainly the endpoint.

 So, while your doctor is doing their thing, you can also be doing some extra things that complement each other.